hannesne/projectnewcastle/docs/key_rotation.md

 2. Update the secret: [az keyvault secret set](https://docs.microsoft.com/en-us/cli/azure/keyvault/secret?view=azure-cli-latest#az-keyvault-secret-set)
 3. Update the key vault reference in app settings: [az functionapp config appsettings set](https://docs.microsoft.com/en-us/cli/azure/functionapp/config/appsettings?view=azure-cli-latest#az-functionapp-config-appsettings-set)

-However, we don't want to do these tasks manually.
-Because we are using Terraform as IaC (Infrastructure as Code), we should maintain our configuraiton in Terraform, as far as possible.
+However, we don't want to do these tasks manually due to following reasons.
+1. Because we are using Terraform as IaC (Infrastructure as Code), we should maintain our configuraiton in Terraform, as far as possible.
 It's a bad practice if you mix Terraform and manual resource provisioning.
-So our solution is described below.
+2. In our case, the key vault reference in app settings depends on the secret latest `id` and the secret `value` depends on the host key in function app.
+With Terraform you can refer these resources very easily and Terraform will maintain these resources based on their dependencies.

 ### Rotate the host key